PostHOW TO DO A 5S AUDIT WITH YOUR SMARTPHONE

 Be thankful to all employees for their involvement and the expertise they acquire every day while working.
 Always remember that it is their work that your clients purchase.

 Once the workload has been fractioned, the results must be put on paper.
-PhD theses are very useful in college, but in the field, you need to prove yourself.
-Establish the bases of what has to be done, even if it isn’t perfect, it can always be improved over time.
-You will therefore create a place where you will make the most of your staff’s experience.
+Ph.D. theses are very useful in college, but in the field, you need to prove yourself.
+Establish the bases of what has to be done.
+Even if it isn’t perfect, it can always be improved over time.
+You will, therefore, create a place where you will make the most of your staff’s experience.
 Experience is the sum of your mistakes…and to benefit from them, then you will have to consolidate the know-how.
-The market is constantly evolving and improvement is necessary to remain competitive and to gain advantage.
+The market is continuously evolving, and improvement is necessary to remain competitive and to gain an advantage.

 To perform their duties well, employees need to understand them.
 Don’t just show them the starting point and the finish line.

-Explain to them the important details of the job and the reasons why it is done that way.
+Explain to them the essential details of the job and the reasons why it is done that way.
 Thus, you will give meaning and importance to what they do.

-Oftentimes, you think you are in full control of the situation, then a client makes a complaint, because of a detail that slipped through the cracks.
-Or you notice you’re missing an important tool on Tuesday night when there’s a delivery planned for Wednesday morning.
+Frequently, you think you are in full control of the situation.
+Then a client makes a complaint because of a detail that slipped through the cracks.
+Or you notice you’re missing an essential tool on Tuesday night when there’s a delivery planned for Wednesday morning.
 Being 99.9% good is not enough, because customers are more and more demanding, we need to be excellent at all times!
-In conclusion, get involved in all aspects with attention to details.
+In conclusion, get involved in all aspects with an attention to details.

 Nowadays, mobile devices give employees direct access to information.
-Since the Apple launched tablets in 2010, we can now get rid of the heavy burden of physically storing paper, illustrations, photos and videos.
+Since Apple launched tablets in 2010, we can now get rid of the heavy burden of physically storing paper, illustrations, photos, and videos.
 Visit www.dozuki.com to learn more, and see Documentation Just Became Painless.

 Work procedures are essential, but you need to make sure that they are passed along to the employees.
 You are responsible for the development of your team’s operational skills and must offer them the necessary resources to progress.
 You act as the pivot between the apprentice and the trainer.
 Develop a detailed and rigorous training plan, set clear goals, and follow each employee’s output every week.

-This is a fairly simple rule that is easy to remember.
-Your trainers need to efficiently train the apprentices by teaching them the key steps of their work, apply their teachings in practice, check that the job is well done and proceed with adjustments if needed.
+This is a relatively simple rule that is easy to remember.
+Your trainers need to efficiently train the apprentices by teaching them the critical steps of their work, apply their teachings in practice, check that the job is well done, and proceed with adjustments if needed.

 Ask your trainers to use the instructions they probably put together for themselves and don’t let them teach using the “trial and error” method.
 So, when somebody tells you the new guy doesn’t understand anything, refer them to tip #9…

-Surely, you already put this in practice.
-If the manager’s responsibility is to generate results, his or her main tools are indicators.
+You already put this in practice.
+If the manager’s responsibility is to generate results, his or her primary tools are indicators.
 Performance measuring is fundamental to managers as well as their employees.